Jbleezy/BO2-Reimagined/README.md

 * Zombies spawn in the Docks zone when in the Docks Gates zone
 * Zombies spawn in the Docks Gates zone when in the Docks zone
 * Grief: added Smoke Grenades to the Mystery Box
-* Grief: added Richtofen Head meat powerup model
+* Grief: added Richtofen's Head meat powerup model
 * Grief: Brutus spawns every 4-6 minutes
 * Grief: Brutus can lock perks and the Mystery Box
 * Fixed being able to hit a death barrier when jumping off the Upper Docks